pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 If a note or warning box is used in multiple articles, place it in the `include` directory.
 If it is used in only one article, you do not have to do that.
-Just write the warning right into the article.
+In that case, include the warning in the article.

 To include a reusable text block, use the following formatting: